martinanderson/martinanderson/README.md

 - My only regret in life is not releasing my code to Open Source and building a community behind my creations, especially the CMS.
 That would probably have been awesome and not doing that truly is my single and a big regret in life.

-- 🌱 I’m currently actively studying **Blockchain and Web3** development – dApps, smart contracts, blockchain interoperability, cryptography, all that good stuff.
+- 🌱 I’m currently actively studying **Web3** development – dApps, smart contracts, blockchain, interoperability, cryptography, all that good stuff.
 I have strong conviction about the eventual mass adoption of Web3 and Blockchain.
 And I'm preparing to catch a ride on that train with great enthusiasm :) It will take years, but it's coming.

 ## The Future is Now